amorenoz/govdpa/README.md

 ### Libraries:
 - **uvdpa**: Implements the interaction with Userspace Vdpa Daemon
+- **kvdpa**: Implements the interaction with the kernel vdpa subsystem

 ### Programs:
 - **uvpda-cli**: A command line interface to the Userspace Vdpa Daemon
+- **kvpda-cli**: A command line interface to the kernel vdpa subsystem

 # uvdpa-cli
 uvdpa-cli is a command line interface that can send commands to the Userspace Vdpa Daemon.